binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/) should be run periodically to check for security issues.
 Accessible from the [Console](https://console.aws.amazon.com/trustedadvisor/), CLI and API.
 Trusted Advisor has a collection of core checks and recommendations which are free to use, such as security groups, specific ports unrestricted, IAM use, MFA on root user, EBS and RDS public snapshots.

-* Make sure the user that a Docker container is running as is not root.
+* **Running services as root**: Make sure the user that a Docker container is running as is not root.
 Full details in [The Default User is Root](#vps-countermeasures-docker-the-default-user-is-root) Countermeasures subsection of the VPS chapter
-* One option is to have solid change control in place.
+* **Configuration Settings Changed Ad Hoc**: One option is to have solid change control in place.
 [AWS Config](https://aws.amazon.com/config/) can assist with this.
 [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/) continuously monitors and records how the AWS resources were configured and how they have changed, including how they are related to each other.
 This enables you to assess, audit, evaluate the configurations of your AWS resources and have notifications sent to you when Config detects that a resource is violating the conditions of any given Config rule you define, by being either created, modified or deleted.

    AWS Config records IAM policies assigned to users, groups, or roles, and EC2 security groups, including port rules for any given time.
 Changes to your configuration settings can trigger Amazon Simple Notification Service (SNS) notifications, which you can have sent to those tasked with controlling changes to your configurations.

    Your custom rules can be codified and thus source controlled.
 AWS calls this Compliance as Code.
 I discussed AWS CloudTrail briefly in item 1 of the [CSP Evaluation](#cloud-countermeasures-csp-evaluation) countermeasures subsection.
 AWS Config is integrated with CloudTrail which captures all API calls from AWS Config console or API.
 The information collected by CloudTrail provides insight on what request was made, from which IP address, by who, and when
-* Lock the source IP address down to the public facing IP address of your bastion host required to access your machine instances.
-I discussed this in the [Hardening SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-hardening-ssh) subsection of the VPS chapter.
-Your bastion host will be hardened as discussed throughout the VPS chapter.
-All authorised workers can VPN to the bastion host and SSH from there, or just SSH tunnel from where ever they are on the planet through the bastion host via port forward and to any given machine instances.
-If you have Windows boxes you need to reach, you can tunnel RDP through your SSH tunnel as I have [blogged about](https://blog.binarymist.net/2010/08/26/installation-of-ssh-on-64bit-windows-7-to-tunnel-rdp/).
-A second option with SSH (using the `-A` option) is to, rather than tunneling, hop from the bastion host to your machine instances by forwarding the private key, which does provide the risk that someone could gain access to your forwarded SSH agent connection, thus being able to use your private key while you have an SSH connection established. `ssh-add -c` can provide some protection with this.
-If you do decide to use the `-A` option, then you are essentially considering your bastion host as a trusted machine.
-I commented on the `-A` option in the [Tunneling SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-tunneling-ssh) subsection of the VPS chapter.
-There is plenty of good [documentation](https://cloudacademy.com/blog/aws-bastion-host-nat-instances-vpc-peering-security/) around setting up the bastion host in AWS.
-AWS provide some [Best Practices](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#best-practices) for security on bastion hosts, and also [discuss](https://aws.amazon.com/blogs/security/how-to-record-ssh-sessions-established-through-a-bastion-host/) recording the SSH sessions that your users establish through a bastion host for auditing purposes
+* **Machine Instance Access To Open**: Consider removing the additional attack surface of being able to access your machine instances from any source IP address

 #### Machine Instance Single User Root